-The LED drivers can be found on the top left of the case in the electric box.
+The LED driver can be found in the electrical box on the left underside of the case.
+The LED driver will be on th eright hand side of the electrical box.
 If lights appear faulty or not functioning, contact your nearest service provider for replacement.